cminyard/gensio/FSK-SOAPY.rst

 The sample rate for audacity only goes to 384k, so it doesn't go to 2.5M like we sampled above.
 However, that doesn't matter.
 Just always choose the default value there, and things will remain consistent.
+Just remember that if you use any audacity filters or effects you will need to adjust the frequencies.

-You can look at the data, and the peak values of a received packet should be between .5 and 1.
-It's better to be a little lower and not clip than to be too high.
-You can adjust the gain on the soapy gensio to get it to the values you want.
+Depending on the SDR and its default gain setting, the data may not be viewable.
+The values don't matter to the fsk gensio but audacity cuts off at +/-1.0.
+If things are seriously clipped when viewing in audacity, you can adjust the gain on the soapy gensio to make it viewable.

 Using fsk on top of soapy
 =========================